Premier League hits and misses: Man City look ominous, Newcastle finally spark

 For all of Wolves' recent troubles, this was a much-needed win for Roy Hodgson's side.
 Crystal Palace entered the game with just two league victories from their last 12 games, against the division's bottom two, and while they were thankful to Vicente Guaita's smart reflexes during the second half, this was a deserved win as their greater courage was rewarded.

 The authority Wolves demonstrated in securing two seventh-placed finishes is nowhere to be seen right now, on a run of eight games without a win, but it was a moment of brilliance from Ebere Eze which ensured they were usurped in 13th place by Palace.
-It was a special goal, Eze's third of the season, and a clinical strike that was enough to the job.
+It was a special goal, Eze's third of the season, and a clinical strike.

 The victory might have been more handsome had Wilfried Zaha kept his shot down instead of rattling the crossbar, but this win certainly lifted Hodgson's mood with his side comfortable in mid-table, 12 points clear of the relegation zone.